 The Right to Education Act or RTE Act 2009, also known as the Right of Children to Free and Compulsory Education Act, 2009, stands as a landmark piece of legislation in India.
 Enacted with the objective of ensuring every child’s access to quality education, it has transformed the nation’s educational landscape.

-What is the meaning of the right to education?
+What is right to education meaning?

 The Constitution (86th Amendment) Act, 2002 inserted Article 21-A in the Constitution of India to provide free and compulsory education for all children in the age group of six to fourteen years as a Fundamental Right in such a manner as the State may, by law, determine.